 Guide to Building a Killer Restaurant Mobile App

 Have you launched your restaurant mobile app?
-If not and if you’re new to restaurant mobile app research, it’s actually surprisingly easier than you’d think to get one launched (you could even do it yourself!).
+If not, and if you’re new to restaurant mobile app research, it’s surprisingly more straightforward than you’d think to get one launched (you could even do it yourself!).
 We’ll go through the cost of developing a restaurant mobile app, what your app should include, and restaurants you can use as an inspiration for designing a killer mobile app.

 Restaurant Mobile App Cost

-A Statista survey shows that “the majority of diners use restaurant mobile apps to view menus and pricing (55%), search for deals (38.2%), order food online (30%) and make reservations (23.8%).”
+A Statista survey shows that “the majority of diners use restaurant mobile apps to view menus and pricing (55%), search for deals (38.2%), order food online (30%), and make reservations (23.8%).”
 If you don’t already have a mobile app, you’re probably wondering how much it will cost you and what your options are.
-Your best option really depends on your budget.
+Your best choice depends on your budget.